noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2.md

 While some organisations put the effort in to "maximise \[Justin's\] independence and quality of life goals", there were just as many willing to blatantly exploit his intellectual disability for profit.
 I find it ironic that the very system established to help people with disabilities live "normal" lives, they are often treated more like numbers than people.

+The article further cites an interview with a woman under the pseudonym Rebecca, a fellow support worker, some of the factors that contribute to desirable outcomes for supported individuals.